FoundationDB/fdb-kubernetes-operator/docs/manual/warnings.md

 Other than the above, you can make any modifications to the pod definition you need to suit your requirements.

+## Limitations on FDB Port Customization

+The operator doesn't support to use custom ports for FDB.
+Per default a FDB cluster without TLS will use the ports `4501` and a FDB cluster using TLS will be using `4500`.
+If more than one process should be running per Pod, e.g. when using the `storagerServersPerPod` setting, the additional processes will get the `standard port + 2*processNumber`, e.g. for the second process in a TLS cluster that would be `4502`.

 ## Next

 You can continue on to the [next section](resources.md) or go back to the [table of contents](index.md).